daiwik-swaminathan/566Project/README.md

-# 🏀 NBA Highlight Audio Classifier
+# Sports Highlight Audio Classifier

-This project classifies short NBA game audio clips as **highlight** or **non-highlight** moments using Mel spectrograms and a Convolutional Neural Network (CNN).
+This project classifies short sport game audio clips as **highlight** or **non-highlight** moments using Mel spectrograms and a Convolutional Neural Network (CNN).
 Dimensionality reduction is applied using PCA as required by the course.

 ## 1. 📁 Directory Structure